AdaCore/training_material/courses/ada_essentials/050_array_types/99-summary.rst

    - Language-defined support defined in Appendix A - :ada:`Ada.Strings`

 * Default initialization for large arrays may be expensive!
-* Anonymously-typed array objects used in examples for brevity but that doesn't mean you should in real programs
+* Anonymously-typed array objects used in examples for brevity

+  * In real code it's best used for singletons